 Land bank sales and purchases

+In 2009 the BCPL began the process of offering for sale its isolated, unproductive tracts to private parties by sealed bid.
+An independent appraisal of those lands is conducted prior to offering the parcels for sale.
 Criteria for evaluating potential land acquisitions include: the potential for good timber production, ownership of the parcel provides improved public access, and whether the parcel blocks well with existing Trust Lands, thus improving timber management efficiency.

-All school trust lands are open to the public for hunting, fishing, trapping and other forms of public recreation.
-Some school trust lands, however, are surrounded by private property and we urge visitors to respect private property rights by requesting permission to cross private lands to access them.
-For information on how to access school trust lands, contact our Forest Supervisor.
+All School Trust Lands are open to the public for hunting, fishing, trapping and other forms of public recreation.
+Some School Trust Lands, however, are surrounded by private property and we urge visitors to respect private property rights by requesting permission to cross private lands to access them.
+For information on how to access School Trust Lands, contact our Forest Supervisor.

-To view a map of school trust land total acreage by county, click here.
+To view a map of School Trust Land total acreage by county, click here.